 MVAC is a non-profit research and public education institute located on the UW-L campus that supports undergraduate research experiences and is a source of employment for students in archaeology.
 MVAC is dedicated to discovery, research, historic preservation, and education concerning the ancient Native peoples and historic Euro-American settlement of the Upper Mississippi Valley.
 The staff consists of several archaeologists, historic preservationists, and archaeology educators and a support staff.
 MVAC staff members teach occasional courses in the Archaeological Studies Program and serve as advisors for Readings and Research in Archaeology (ARC 409) and the Senior Project/Thesis (ARC 499).
 It also provides many activities to bring archaeology to primary and secondary schools.
 Volunteer opportunities are always available.
-If you are interested in volunteer opportunities, see Joe Tiffany or Connie Arzigian or Ernie Boszhardt.
+If you are interested in volunteer opportunities, see Connie Arzigian.

 The Murphy Library, located centrally on the UW-L campus, has more than 10,000 volumes on archaeology, anthropology, and closely related topics.
 Murphy's collections also include many major archaeology, anthropology, and related journals.